cdoremus/deno-blog/README.md

 This is my attempt at creating a blog using the [FRESH](https://fresh.deno.dev) framework.
 The subject of this blog is the [Deno](https://deno.land) JavaScript runtime which Fresh runs on.
+This code now runs on Deno 2.0.

 ### Usage